Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

         Deleting will permanently remove the selected data.
 The deletion cannot be undone and the deleted data cannot be restored.
 Problems may occur due to unresolved dependencies.
 Make sure you really want to delete the selected data.

 2. Click the [DELETE] button.
-    The warehouse group is deleted and is no longer displayed in the left side bar in the *Warehouse master data* sub-tab.
+    The warehouse group is deleted and is no longer displayed in the left side bar in the *Warehouse master data* tab.

     > [Info] If the warehouse group already contains warehouses, the warehouse group number cannot be modified.
 A window with the following error message is displayed: *Error while deleting: There are warehouses in this warehouse group.* In this case, you have to delete the warehouses included in the warehouse group first, see [Delete a warehouse](#delete-a-warehouse).